MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-visualizations.md

 ### Share a single change with your team

-In the Change Analysis homepage, select a line of change to view details on the change.
+In the Change Analysis (classic) homepage, select a line of change to view details on the change.

 1. On the Changed properties page, select **Share** from the top menu.
 1. On the Share Change Details pane, copy the deep link of the page and share with your team in messages, emails, reports, or whichever communication channel your team prefers.